 The collection of Italian Renaissance paintings is widely considered among the most important in the world.
 The museum also possesses the Portrait of Ginevra de’ Benci, the only painting by Leonardo da Vinci on public view in the United States.

 Leonardo da Vinci, Portrait of Ginevra de’ Benci, 1474-1478, oil on wood; photo jpellgen (CC BY-NC-ND 2.0).

 Raphael, The Alba Madonna, c.
 1510, photo by Sharon Mollerus (CC BY 2.0)

 Interior view, West Building, National Gallery of Art, photo by ctj71081

 The National Gallery of Art hosts temporary exhibitions, special events, guided tours, lectures and talks, film screenings, concerts, and educational courses for kids and families.

-The museum complex includes four cafes and three shops (one of which specially focused on children).
-The National Gallery of Art is fully accessible to people with disabilities.
+The museum complex includes four cafes and three shops (one of which is especially aimed at children).
+The National Gallery of Art is fully accessible to physically-impaired people.

-Cover image: National Gallery of Art, facade of the West Building on Constitution Avenue, photo by aa440 (CC BY-NC-ND 2.0).
+Cover image: National Gallery of Art, the facade of the West Building on Constitution Avenue, photo by aa440 (CC BY-NC-ND 2.0).